 |David Goffin 7-6: 7/1||Guido Pella 7-6: 10/1|

-By picking any one of these outcomes, you are predicting both the winner and the correct score of the first set.
+By picking any one of these outcomes, you predict both the winner and the correct score of the first set.
 This is another example of a tennis bet that offers higher payouts along with greater risk.

 Tennis Prop Bets